klaxalk/linux-setup/README.md

 Vimmux allows to open TMUX splits and run commands in them.
 I use them mainly for compiling my workspace.
-Commands can be configured in **~/.my.vimrc** file which will stay unchanged by git.
+Commands can be configured in the **~/.my.vimrc** file which will stay unchanged by git.
 Currently, I don't vimmux that much, but if you want, key mappings are commented in **.my.vimrc**.

 ### United-front

-This pluggin allows to share registers between different instances of vim.
+This plugin allows sharing registers between different instances of vim.
-Thus allows to copy and paste regardles of splitting in vim od TMUX.
+Thus allows to copy and paste regardless of splitting in vim od TMUX.

 ### YouCompleteMe

 Want to work like a pro in an IDE?
 Vim can do that.
-YouCompleteMe provides state-of-the art code completion functions.
+YouCompleteMe provides state-of-the-art code completion functions.
 YCM uses Clang compiler to make up suggestions and detect syntax and semantic errors in your code.
 Clang needs to know compile flags for your particular piece of code.